 It’s really simple.
 Warm your leftover stew.
 Thicken it with a bit of beurre manie – equal parts butter and flour worked together.
 Top it with mashed potatoes and cheese.
 Pop it in the oven.
 Eat.
-No ketchup required.

 Scale this recipe up to line up with how much stew you have left over.
 It’s written for one pound of stew.
 If you have two pounds of stew double everything.
 Three pounds, triple it.

 This works with pretty much any wine based stew that is predominantly meat.
 A bit of carrot can work but potatoes – not so much.
+If you are looking for a really good beef stew these braised short ribs will do nicely.

 - 1 lb leftover stew (beef or lamb)